futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ([(1,2)],3,'c',[(4,1)]) :&: (([(5,1)],2,'b',[(3,1)]) :&: (([],1,'a',[]) :&: Empty))
 ```

-That brings to defining some of the properties of inductive graphs:
+At this point we can start defining some of the properties of inductive graphs:

 - given a list of vertices and a list of edges, multiple inductive
 graphs can be built depending on the order of insertion of its vertices